 There may be other taller than average 30s that I don't know about.

 The below applies to XJs:

-Taller than average 30s would be good, if you have 1.5" to 2" lift, or a tow package XJ (sits a little higher), but on a typical stock XJ the taller than average 30s might rub slightly during tight turns, but probably not enough to be a problem.
+Taller than average 30s would be good, if you have 1" lift, or a tow package XJ (sits a little higher), but on a typical stock XJ the taller than average 30s might rub slightly during tight turns, but probably not enough to be a problem.

 With stock diff gears, a taller tire strains the engine and tranny a bit more on hills on highway, and in reverse when trying to back up a hill.

 So the taller 30s would be better with 1" to 2" lift, and maybe 3.73 diff gears, but will work with no lift and 3.55 gears.

 With no lift and 3.55 diff gears, a shorter 30 x 9.5 R15 is better.

 An average height for a 30x9.5R15 is actual diamter 29.5".
 Less is a short 30 (my Cooper AT3 30s are 29.3").

 What I said about diff gears applies to 4L engine with auto transmission.
 I don't know anything about manual transmission XJs.